Powerlearnproject/se-day1-assignment-Faruq-Feroz/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+1.Explain what software engineering is and discuss its importance in the technology industry.
-What is Software Engineering:

 Software engineering is the organized process of designing, developing, testing, and maintaining software to ensure it meets specific needs and is of high quality.

 Importance in the Technology Industry: